 Effective date and notice of future changes

 may be updated from time to time as necessary.

 The federal Children's Online Privacy Protection Act (COPPA) requires

 that we inform you of our practices with regards to our collection, use,

-or disclosure of personal information from children under age 13, and to
+or disclosure of personal information from children under the age of 13, and to

-obtain parental consent prior to collecting, using, or disclosing any
+obtain verifiable parental consent prior to collecting, using, or disclosing any

 disclosed on our website, for example in our message boards, online

 classroom, or any other part of the site on which the child may